- 1What Is an Emotional Dependency?

 Though emotional dependency has some threats, people can easily overcome them when they display the right actions and thoughts.
 The decisions and achievements they make depend on others in this condition.
 The consecutive steps are simple and reliable for overcoming emotional dependency.

-Be Emotionally Strong: Foremost, realize ones emotions are theirs and not others.
+Be Emotionally Strong: Foremost, realize one's emotions are theirs and not others.
 Whenever one feels low, they should have their own time and cope with such feelings and never seek others to fix them.
 And develop patience.

 Expand Mental Strength: The internal mental capacity determines one’s behavior.
 Practice meditation and breathing exercises and spend time with nature.
 Improving positive thoughts and feelings would eventually result in excellent mental strength.
 Practice meditation and breathing exercises and spend time with nature.

-Avoid the Triggering Elements of Emotional Dependency: Attempt to identify the triggering factors that makes one dependent on someone and get rid of them as soon as possible.
+Avoid the Triggering Elements of Emotional Dependency: Attempt to identify the triggering factors that make one dependent on someone and get rid of them as soon as possible.
 For example, triggering factors include stress from external family conflicts or past experiences and flaws.

 Extend Socialization: Have time with different people than family and friends.
 Get to know new people in jobs, schools, and colleges.
 Donate stuff and love.